RoversX/steam_link_desktop/README.md

 Download the exe file and open add that to your steam!

-I will update for linux version later, lack of time right now.
+Haven't tested on Linux, I will update for linux later if it work, lack of time right now.